CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T001-SBS.md

       Write-Host "AI Instrumentation Key=$($ai.instrumentationKey)"
       ```
+   > Note: Replace UniqueId with the value from Environment Details -> Azure Credentials tab.

-3. Run the PowerShell script.
-Write down the AI Instrumentation Key.
+3. Run the PowerShell script by executing the command below.
+Note down the AI Instrumentation Key onto a notepad.
 An Application Insights Resource will be created in your Azure Resource Group

+    ```
+    pushd
+    ./deploy-infrastructure.ps1
+    ```

 ## Add Application Insights SDK to your web application